GitHub-Insight-ANZ-Lab/aiapp1day/docs/01-Part-1-Interact-With-OpenAI-Models/7-Using-Azure-OpenAI-SDK.md

 ## System Message

 You can set the system message to provide context to the conversation.
 The system message can be set using the `role: "system"`.
+If you see an error saying `variable already exists or defined`, please replace the code in earlier step with new code block.

 ```javascript
 const chatResponse = client.getChatCompletions("completions", [